 Whether you are buying your first or fifteenth home, it's always good to familiarise yourself with the buying process.
-There are a few steps to go through before you load the removal van, so we have compiled an easy-to-understand guide to help you on your home buying journey.
+There are a few steps to go through before you load the removal van, so we have compiled an easy-to-understand guide to buying property to help you on your home buying journey.

-Almost all property purchases are made using a mortgage.
-To find out how much you can borrow and repay, you should book an appointment with a mortgage advisor.
-Since new lending rules were introduced in 2014, the mortgage application process has become more detailed, and borrowers have to declare all their financial commitments during the application process, as well as illustrate how they would repay their mortgage should interest rates rise.
+Almost all property is purchased with a mortgage.
+Before embarking on a property buying venture, find out how much you can borrow and repay by booking an appointment with a mortgage advisor.
+Since new lending rules were introduced in 2014, the mortgage application process has become more detailed and borrowers have to declare all their financial commitments during the application process, as well as illustrate how they would repay their mortgage should interest rates rise.

-Be prepared to reveal all your monthly outgoings - including spending on food, luxuries and leisure activities.
+Note: Be prepared to reveal all your monthly outgoings - including spending on food, luxuries, utilities and leisure activities.

 Register with London Residential

-Before you rush off to register with property portals, contact us first.
+If you’re buying property in North West London, before you rush off to register with property portals do contact us first.
 There are advantages to being registered directly with estate agents working in the location in which you wish to live.
-Many properties for sale in Camden Town and Kentish Town never make it online as we show the property details to our waiting list of buyers before we've even ordered a 'for sale' board.
+Many properties for sale in North West London never make it online as we show the property details to our waiting list of buyers before we've even ordered a 'For Sale' board.

-If you would like first refusal on houses and flats for sale in NW5 and NW1, contact our team today.
-Tell us what type of property you are looking for and how much you have to spend, and we'll give you first refusal on homes that match your requirements.
+If you would like ‘first refusal’ on houses and flats for sale in NW5 and NW1, contact our team today.
+Tell us what type of property you are looking for, how much you have to spend and we'll give you first refusal on homes that match your requirements.

 Stamp Duty Calculator

 Ask us about the new rate of Stamp Duty Tax you'll pay when you buy property in Camden and other North West London neighbourhoods.